Please check our Frequently Asked Questions (Reimbursable expenses section)

-Remote and Hybrid-Remote employees who are working outside of the primary job location (typically UC Berkeley) at their own convenience are not on travel status as defined in Business and Finance Bulletin G-28, Travel Regulations, as “the period during which a traveler is traveling on official University business outside the vicinity of their headquarters or residence.”
-If an employee must travel to their job location that is considered a non-reimbursable commuting expense.
+Many campuses have been receiving requests from employees for reimbursements of various expenses associated with working from home during the COVID-19 pandemic.
+It is important to remember that generally, employees who are working from home are not considered to be on travel status as defined in Business and Finance Bulletin G-28, Travel Regulations, as “the period during which a traveler is traveling on official University business outside the vicinity of their headquarters or residence.”
+Because employees who are working from home are not on travel status, they are not eligible for meal reimbursement.
+If they have to travel to the regular office where they would normally work, that is a non-reimbursable commuting expense.

-Expenses related to work needs, such as internet connectivity or phone usage, are governed by Business and Finance Bulletin G-46: Guidelines for the Purchase of Cell Phones and Other Electronic Devices.
+Some employees have requested reimbursement for certain expenses related to internet connectivity, phone usage, etc. Business and Finance Bulletin G-46, Guidelines for the Purchase of Cell Phones and Other Electronic Devices, addresses the situations where the University may purchase personal computers and related software, printers, telephone lines, fax machines, and Internet and e-mail service for employees who telecommute or frequently work from home.
 Only business-related equipment that can be returned to the office at the end of the remote work arrangement should be reimbursed.
 If any item needs to be installed, charges related to the installation are the responsibility of the employee.
-Locations should evaluate on a case-by-case basis where reimbursement is necessary for employees with specific needs not already met with existing resources.
+Campuses should evaluate on a case-by-case basis where reimbursement is necessary for employees with specific needs not already met with existing resources.

 Employees should work with their departments for regular office supply needs.
 Such supplies may be shipped to remote employees if needed.